f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/automation-workflow.rst

 **Note:** If you want to destroy the entire setup, checkout a branch with name ``destroy-genai`` using source as ``deploy-genai`` which will trigger destroy workflow.
-Even though some jobs have failed you can ignore it as all created resources will be deleted as part of k8s clusters deletion.
+Intermittently some jobs can fail which you can ignore, as all created resources will be deleted as part of k8s clusters deletion.

 .. image:: assets/destroy-pipeline.JPG